Alternate Fighter: Expanded

 Advanced Martial Exploits.
 The Exploits included here may be harder to learn, or require a specific master to teach.
 Advanced Exploits are often more fantastical in nature, and are balanced based on spells that currently exist in 5e.

 Martial Feats.
-The feats included here allow all player characters to share in the abilities of the Alternate Fighter.
+The seven Feats included here allow all characters to share in the abilities of the Alternate Fighter.

 Additional Archetypes.
-Included below are nine bonus Archetypes for Fighters to choose from at 3rd level.
+Included below are nine bonus Warrior Archetypes for Fighters to choose from at 3rd level.

 Fighter Builds.
-Finally, included at the end of this document are example builds for the Alternate Fighter.
+Finally, included at the conclusion of this document are example builds for the Alternate Fighter.

 Blind Warrior

-You have trained to fight with weapons typically associated with gladiators, granting you the following benefits:
+You are trained in exotic weapons typically associated with performative warriors, granting you the following benefits:

 • For you, tridents deal 1d8 (1d10) piercing damage on hit.